Friday, June 24, 2022

 This makes for a great first ever downhill run.
 This trail is also a part of the Cranbrook Great Trail Loop" - Trail Forks

-We climbed Pilsit to Kettle Lake and I have to say, it is the easiest climbing trail I have ever ridden!
-And it is a blast to come back down on.
-We also enjoyed Elephant Run with its baby berms - perfect for novice riders.
+Climb Pilsit to Kettle Lake and you'll discover that this is the one of the easiest climbing trails you'll ever find.
+And it is a blast to come back down on with it's great flow and mellow grade.
+We also enjoy Elephant Run with its baby berms - perfect for novice riders.

 Pilsit is a fabulous flowy beginner mountain bike trail

-One of our traverses started from the Upper Baker Road Trailhead where we rode Fenceline to Kettle Lake.
+One of my favourite traverses starts from the Upper Baker Road Trailhead where you ride Fenceline to Kettle Lake.
 From here you can ride down Pilsit to the Chief Isadore Rail Trail.
-My son and I continued on to the Rampart Rest Area while my husband biked back for the truck, and picked us up at the end.
-It was a fabulous traverse!!
+My son and I continue on to the Rampart Rest Area while my husband bikes back for the truck, and picks us up at the end.
+It is a fabulous 19 km traverse!!

 Biking through the Cranbrook Community Forest

-On our most recent visit, we started from the Cranbrook Community College (COTA trailhead) where there is a fun bike park with practice flow trails.
-From here you can take the Gateway Trail to reach Sylvan Lake.
-Circle the lake to reach Fenceline and ride to Kettle Lake.
-Again, I recommend riding down Pilsit.
-Either climb back up and continue back to your vehicle, or send somebody back for the car.
-(My son and I love to continue on the rail trail where we always get picked up at the Rampart Rest Area.)
+On our most recent visit, we started from the Cranbrook Community College (COTR trailhead) where there is a fun bike park with practice flow trails.
+From here you can take the Gateway Trail to reach Sylvan Lake. - Another fabulous climbing trail where you won't even break a sweat.

 Read more here on the Cranbrook Tourism website: 4 Mountain Bike Rides to do with kids in Cranbrook.